 Priority of access criteria Points Children identified as high priority children.
-3 Children who have previously attended a kindergarten program or childcare program at the preferred kindergarten (your first preference).
-1 Children who are living within the City of Warrnambool or whose parents are WCC ratepayers.
-1 vww.warrnambool.vic.gov.au
+3 For continuity of care, children who have attended one of the following programs at the preferred kindergarten (your first preference): Early Start funded placement, WCC Early Learning Centre/s Care and Education, WCC 3 Year Old Kindergarten, WCC 4 Year Old Kindergarten.
+1 Children who are living within the City of Warrnambool 1 ALIMAAAL www.warrnambool.vic.gov.au Connect to Council f 900